bge-barcoding/gene_fetch/README.md

 | All available (30) _A. thaliana_ sequences | Single | rbcL | N/A | Protein (>300aa) | 4G | 1 | 00:00:25 |
 | 1000 Culicidae sequences | Single | COI | N/A | nucleotide (>500bp) | 4G | 1 | 0031:05 |
 | 1000 _M. tubercolisis_ sequences | Single | 16S | N/A | nucleotide | 4G | 1 | 01:23:54 |
+* All benchmarking runs were performed on a SLURM-managed HPC cluster running Debian 12 ("Bookworm), with each job allocated a modest 1 CPU and 4 GB RAM.

 ## Future Development
-- Add optional alignment of retrieved sequences
+- Add optional alignment of retrieved sequences [Ben].
-- Further improve efficiency of record searching and selecting the longest sequence
+- Further improve efficiency of record searching and selecting the longest sequence [Dan].
-- Add support for additional genetic markers beyond the currently supported set
+- Add support for additional genetic markers beyond the currently supported set [Dan].
-- Add BOLD query falback if no 'quality' sequence is found in GenBank
+- Add BOLD query falback if no 'quality' sequence is found in GenBank [Ben].
+- Add optional HMM profile alignment that will attempt to extract the barcode region from certain support target genes (e.g. 658bp COI-5P barcode) [Ben].

 ## Contributions and guidelines
 First off, thanks for taking the time to contribute! ❤️

 - If you hav any questions, we assume that you have read the available [Documentation](https://github.com/bge-barcoding/gene_fetch/blob/main/README.md).
 It may also be worth searching for existing [Issues](https://github.com/bge-barcoding/gene_fetch/issues) that might awnser your question(s).
-In case you have found a suitable issue and still need clarification, you can write your question in this issue.
 - If you feel you still need clarification or want to report a possible bug/unexpected behaviour, we recommend opening an [Issue](https://github.com/bge-barcoding/gene_fetch/issues/) and provide as much context as you can about what behaviour you were expecting and the behaviour you're running into.
 - If you want to suggest a novel feature or minor improvements to existing functionality, please make your case for the feature/enchanment by opening an [Issue](https://github.com/bge-barcoding/gene_fetch/issues/new) or create a pull request with your contribution (at which point it will be evaluated as a possible addition).
 We aim to address any issues as soon as possible.